Easy crochet table runner pattern (free)

 Crochet Table Runner Free Pattern

-Crochet table runner is a fun way to decorate your table and add some beautiful and classy touch of yarn into your space.
-Modern crochet table runner makes any space lit up.
+The crochet table runner is a great way to decorate your dining table or coffee table and add a beautiful and classy touch to your home decor.
+Modern crochet table runner on any dining room table makes any space lit up.
 Oh, this is a perfect project for a weekend, as it uses the repeat of the basic pattern!

 What is a crochet table runner?